layyana-junaid/Dynamic_Routing_Protocol/README.md

 - The `GNS3Client` class (`backend/services/gns3_client.py`) communicates with a local GNS3 server
 - It can create projects, nodes, links, and sync topology state
 - If `GNS3_ENABLED=true` and a GNS3 server is reachable, the app imports topology from GNS3
-- **If GNS3 is not running**, the app functions fully using the built-in simulation engine with sample topologies
+- **If GNS3 is not running**, the app functions fully using the built in simulation engine with sample topologies

 **What is truly implemented vs abstracted:**